Dr Judith Wang

 - University of Leeds, School of Civil Engineering and Institute for Transport Studies, U.K. Jan 2013 - present, Associate Professor.

 - The University of Auckland, Department of Engineering Science, Auckland, New Zealand.
-Jul 2011 - Apr 2013, Senior Research Fellow, May 2013 - present, Honorary Academic.
+Jul 2011 - Apr 2013, Senior Research Fellow.

 - The University of Auckland Business School, The Energy Centre, Auckland, New Zealand.
 Jul 2009 - Jul 2011, Research Fellow.